DASchechtman/000-Chimera/README.md

 1. (mul [two or more numbers]): multiplies all the arguments
 1. (div [two or more numbers]): divides all the arguments
 1. (pow base exp)
+1. (mod exp1 exp2): gets the remainder 2 inputs exp1 % exp2
+1. (inc exp): will increase the value of a number type by 1

 Note: arguments are evaluated from left to right, and the left arguement has an operation performed on it using the right argument\
 Note: every argument after the first will be casted to the type of the first argument.
 So